rangamboa/training-calorie-tracker/README.md

 - **String Manipulation** - We attempted to display the final results correctly with regard to plural terms and in/exclusion of the word "recipe".
 We wrote string manipulation functions to mitigate these display issues but haven't been completely successful (some results display "artichokess" or similar).

-- **Dead Links** - External links to some recipes are dead or outdated, but this is out of our scope.
+- **Dead Links** - External links to some recipes are dead or outdated, but checking for those and excluding them from the random search results is out of the scope of this app.

 ## Resources